mittalsharad/NLP/NLP_Basics/Bag of Words/bag of words.md

 We are retaining no information on the grammar of the sentences nor on the ordering of the words in the text.

 For implementation, Refer to Notebook

+# What are N-Grams?

+Again same questions, what are n-grams and why do we use them?
+Let us understand this with an example below-

+Sentence 1: “This is a good job.
+I will not miss it for anything”

+Sentence 2: ”This is not good at all”

+For this example, let us take the vocabulary of 5 words only.
+The five words being-

+good
+job
+miss
+not
+all

+So, the respective vectors for these sentences are:

+“This is a good job.
+I will not miss it for anything”=[1,1,1,1,0]

+”This is not good at all”=[1,0,0,1,1]

+Can you guess what is the problem here?
+Sentence 2 is a negative sentence and sentence 1 is a positive sentence.
+Does this reflect in any way in the vectors above?
+Not at all.
+So how can we solve this problem?
+Here come the N-grams to our rescue.

+An N-gram is an N-token sequence of words: a 2-gram (more commonly called a bigram) is a two-word sequence of words like “really good”, “not good”, or “your homework”, and a 3-gram (more commonly called a trigram) is a three-word sequence of words like “not at all”, or “turn off light”.

+For example, the bigrams in the first line of text in the previous section: “This is not good at all” are as follows:

+“This is”
+“is not”
+“not good”
+“good at”
+“at all”

+Now if instead of using just words in the above example, we use bigrams (Bag-of-bigrams) as shown above.
+The model can differentiate between sentence 1 and sentence 2.
+So, using bi-grams makes tokens more understandable (for example, “HSR Layout”, in Bengaluru, is more informative than “HSR” and “layout”)

+So we can conclude that a bag-of-bigrams representation is much more powerful than bag-of-words, and in many cases proves very hard to beat.